-If your physician locally or at home can provide you with international travel medical advice, please feel free to the seek the guidance of that specialist.
-Also note that the UVM Travel Clinic serves the needs of UVM students traveling to foreign countries for study abroad or for independent/personal travel.
-Students will meet with experienced nurses who will provide many services including required and recommended immunizations for your host region.
+If your physician locally or at home can provide you with international travel medical advice, please feel free to the seek the guidance of that specialist to help you determine what immunizations and medications you might need abroad.

 Attend Pre-Departure Orientation

 UVM students studying abroad must attend a pre-departure orientation.
-These orientations are held during the last few weeks of the semester; students should attend the orientation in the semester before the intended study abroad date.
-The pre-departure orientation is very interactive, and we require students to bring their laptops with them.
+These orientations are held on a Saturday or Sunday during the last few weeks of the semester; students should attend the orientation in the semester before the intended study abroad date (usually mid-November for Spring/Calendar Year students, and mid-April for Fall/Summer/Academic Year students).
+The pre-departure orientation is very interactive, and we require students to bring their laptops with them if they have one.

 Note: This pre-departure orientation does not apply to students participating on short-term UVM Travel Study programs.

-All UVM students studying abroad are required to read the Study Abroad Guidebook 2016-2017.pdfStudy Abroad Guidebook 2016-2017.pdfStudy Abroad Guidebook 2016-2017.pdfStudy Abroad Guidebook (PDF) before departure.
-It is a comprehensive resource guide covering topics such as health and safety, International SOS, insurance, and packing.
+All UVM students studying abroad are required to read the Pre-Departure Guidebook before departure.
+It is a comprehensive resource guide covering topics such as health and safety, International SOS, cultural adjustment, communication from abroad, and dealing with money abroad.
 The Guidebook is also designed to be a resource while students are abroad.

 Get Final UVM Approval